Sienci-Labs/Resources/ncfs-dust-collection/ncfs-dust-collection.md

 ![](dust_boot_fixed.jpg "Source - https://community.carbide3d.com/t/hall-of-dust-shoes/7717/20?page=2, https://maniacallabs.com/2019/02/25/cnc-dust-boot-for-dewalt-router/"){.aligncenter .size-medium}

 - An adjustable-style dust shoe is typically mounted to the X-axis of the CNC.
 This means that it never moves unless you change it's height, allowing the Z-axis to raise and plunge during cutting while the dust shoe stays in the spot you set it.
+It can be secured with a couple bolts as in the left image, or held in place with strong magnets for quick and easy adjustments as shown in the right image below.

 ![](dust_boot_adjustable.jpg "Source - https://www.nymolabs.com/products/cnc-dust-shoe-only-for-nbs-6040-nbx-5040"){.aligncenter .size-medium}

+For general purpose cutting, we recommend using an adjustable dust shoe as it is significantly better at collecting dust and debris, and relies less on how powerful your vacuum system is.
+It's also much better suited toward flat or sheet material which is the type of material that's most commonly used by hobby CNCers for sign-making and v-carving.

 [su_table responsive="yes"]
 <table>